Benedetto Pistrucci: Later career and death (1837–1855)

 By the early 1840s, the Audit Office was questioning the amount spent on Pistrucci.
 In 1844, the Master of the Mint, William Gladstone restored Pistrucci's salary to the full £350 and offered him £400 to complete the Waterloo Medal.
 Pistrucci moved his residence from the Mint on Tower Hill to Fine Arts Cottage, Old Windsor, and set to work in full earnest.
 He was slowed by injuries from a fall, and it was not until the beginning of 1849 that he submitted the matrices of the medal, and was paid the remaining balance of £1,500.
 The matrices were so large no one at the Royal Mint was willing to take the risk of hardening them and possibly ruining three decades' work.
 So only soft impressions were taken, with no medals in gold, silver and bronze as intended, though replicas have since been minted from other dies.
 Even if the government had struck the medals, there was almost no one to present them to, for of the intended recipients, all were dead but the Duke of Wellington.

-The conflict between Pistrucci and William Wyon continued into the late 1840s, and sometimes featured in the press, contributing to the feeling that all was not well at the Mint.
+The conflict between Pistrucci and William Wyon continued into the late 1840s, and was sometimes featured in the press, contributing to the feeling that all was not well at the Mint.
 A Royal Commission on reform of the Royal Mint was appointed in 1848.
 Pistrucci submitted a report, in which he settled some old scores.
 The reforms abolished the positions of chief engraver (Wyon died in 1851) and chief medallist, with Pistrucci appointed a modeller and engraver to the Mint, to receive a salary in addition to payment for any work done.